 Introduction of petrol-powered cabs (Renault, Unic)

 However, the introduction of petrol cabs also played an important role in the history of London’s taxi services with the electric Bersey cabs setting the precedent.
-The first petrol taxi was the French built Prunel that was introduced in London in 1903, while early British models such as the Rational, Simplex and Herald were also in use although in limited quantities.
+The first petrol taxi was the French-built Prunel that was introduced in London in 1903, while early British models such as the Rational, Simplex, and Herald were also in use although in limited quantities.

 The expansion in the number of motor cabs in London could be attributed to the introduction of 500 Renault cabs by the General Cab Company in 1905.
-This influx of investment from the speculative investors who had earlier refrained from investing in the cab companies also contributed to the further shift towards petrol based taxis.
+This influx of investment from the speculative investors who had earlier refrained from investing in the cab companies also contributed to the further shift towards petrol-based taxis.

 Regulations and taximeters

 When motor cabs became popular and numerous on the streets, it was time to establish rules and norms that must be followed.
-The Public Carriage Office that was the licensing authority in 1906 came up with the Conditions of Fitness that set out the requirements for the construction of motor cabs.
+The Public Carriage Office which was the licensing authority in 1906 came up with the Conditions of Fitness that set out the requirements for the construction of motor cabs.

 A further important event happened in 1907 when it became mandatory for taxis to be fitted with taximeters.
 These devices made the cabs which were also called ‘taximeter cabs’ due to the use of the taximeter to measure fares, popularly known as ‘taxis’.
-The use of taximeters ensured the standardization of fares for passengers and was one of the most significant factors that shaped the development of the famous London’s taxi services.
+The use of taximeters ensured the standardization of fares for passengers and was one of the most significant factors that shaped the development of the famous London taxi services.

 Between the Wars